Long Beach City College: Name

 Long Beach Junior College opened its doors at Woodrow Wilson High School in 1927 to 503 students, and in 1935, the college moved to the campus on the corner of Carson and Clark.
 Reorganization brought together all post-high school education in 1944, resulting in the name becoming Long Beach City College, and splitting into the Liberal Arts Division, the General Adult Division, and Technical Institute Division.
-The Liberal Arts Division remained on the original Junior College campus, and became known as the Liberal Arts Campus.
+The Liberal Arts Division remained on the original Junior College campus, and became known as the Liberal Arts Campus (LAC).
 The General Adult Division and Technical Institute Division offered courses at surrounding educations centers, until a second LBCC campus was opened on the former site of Hamilton Junior High School in 1949 as a result of increased enrollment after World War II.
-This campus was originally called the Business and Technology Division Campus and eventually became known as the Pacific Coast Campus while the Liberal Arts Campus remained the same.
+This campus was originally called the Business and Technology Division Campus and eventually became known as the Pacific Coast Campus (PCC) while the Liberal Arts Campus remained the same.
+In 2024, coinciding with the campus' 75th anniversary, LBCC rebranded PCC as the Trades, Technology, and Community Learning (TTC) Campus.

-At this time a survey is being conducted to inquire with the Faculty, Staff and Students if they feel that the two campus names should be changed to reflect the current curriculum of each campus.

 Campuses

 The campuses are located in Long Beach, Los Angeles County, California.
 The Liberal Arts Campus is situated north of Interstate 405 and south of State Highway 91, along the major roads of Carson Street, which divides the campus in two portions, Lakewood Boulevard, which borders the campus to the west, and Clark Avenue, which borders the campus to the east.

-The Pacific Coast Campus is situated north of Pacific Coast Highway, bordered by Orange Avenue to the west, Walnut Avenue to the east, and Mary Butler School to the north.
-Year round, there is a mild climate moderated by ocean breezes from the Pacific.
+The Trades, Technology, and Community Learning Campus is situated north of Pacific Coast Highway, bordered by Orange Avenue to the west, Walnut Avenue to the east, and Mary Butler School to the north.
+Year-round, there is a mild climate moderated by ocean breezes from the Pacific.

 Most students, faculty and staff commute to campus.
-Long Beach Transit serves both campuses, with routes 93, 101, 103, and 112 serving LAC, and routes 71, 171, 172, 173, 174, and 175 serving PCC.
+Long Beach Transit serves both campuses, with routes 93, 101, 103, and 112 serving LAC, and routes 71, 171, 172, 173, 174, and 175 serving the TTC campus.
 Due to the increasing student enrollment, there have been issues regarding parking, and as a consequence, those with parking permits usually arrive early during the first few weeks of each semester to avoid traffic.
 Recent construction projects from Bond Measure E have aggravated the parking situation, but this will be temporary upon completion.